WHO WE ARE

 III.
 TO BUILD EACH OTHER UP BY SPEAKING THE TRUTH IN LOVE

-When God saves His people, He makes them citizens of His Son's kingdom (Col. 1:13), as well as saints and members of His household (Eph.
+When Christ saves His people, He makes them citizens of His kingdom and members of His household (Col. 1:13; Eph.
 2:19).
-Therefore, we exist, not simply to build ourselves up (Jude 20), but to build one another up (1 Thess.
+We exist, therefore, not simply to build up ourselves (Jude 20), but to build up one another (1 Thess.
 5:11).
-In a day when secular and religious individualism is prized, we gladly affirm that although we come from different backgrounds and cultures, we're all "one in Christ" and "individually members one of another" (Gal.
+We live in a day when secular and religious individualism is prized and celebrated, so while we acknowledge our ethnic and cultural differences, we also acknowledge the more important reality: as the church, we are all “one in Christ Jesus” and “individually members one of another" (Gal.
 3:28; Rom.
 12:5).
-Our God-given mandate is as follows: "strive to excel in building up the church" (1 Cor.
+Thus, each of us is called to “strive to excel in building up the church” (1 Cor.
 14:12).
-We intend to fulfill this mandate by not neglecting to meet together as is the habit of some (Heb.
-10:26), counting one another more significant than ourselves (Phil.
-2:3), bearing one another's burdens (Gal.
-6:2), teaching and admonishing one another in all wisdom (Col. 3:16), stirring up one another to love and good works (Heb.
-10:24), showing hospitality to one another (1 Pet.
-4:9), and using our God-given gifts to serve one another for the glory of God (1 Pet.
-4:10), so that everyone may be presented mature in Christ (Col. 1:28).
-By speaking the truth to one another in love, we, by the grace of God, will grow up in every way into him who is the head of the church, the Lord Jesus Christ (Eph.
+We intend to fulfill this high calling by not neglecting to meet together as is the habit of some (Heb.
+10:26), by counting one another more significant than ourselves (Phil.
+2:3), by bearing one another’s burdens (Gal.
+6:2), by teaching and admonishing one another in all wisdom (Col. 3:16), by stirring up one another to love and good works (Heb.
+10:24), by showing hospitality to one another (1 Pet.
+4:9), and by using our God-given gifts to serve one another for the glory of God (1 Pet.
+4:10), so that every Christian may be presented mature in Christ (Col. 1:28).
+By speaking the truth to one another in the context of loving fellowship, we, by the grace of God, will grow up in every way into Him who is the head of the church, Jesus Christ (Eph.
 4:15).

 IV.
 TO BRING THE GOOD NEWS OF THE GOSPEL TO OUR CITY AND WORLD

-While the previous point emphasizes our God-given mandate as it relates to the church, our mandate as it relates to the world is as follows: "Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you" (Matt.
+While the previous point emphasizes our God-given mandate as it relates to the church, our calling as it relates to the world is to “make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that [Christ has] commanded [us]” (Matt.
 28:19-20).
-This great commission is essentially three-fold: make, mark, and mature disciples (followers of Jesus Christ).
-We exist to make disciples by proclaiming the gospel, marking every repentant believer by baptism, and making use of all the means of grace to ensure that every disciple matures into an individual who hears and heeds, trusts and treasures, loves and obeys the Lord Jesus Christ (1 Pet.
-1:8).
-We also believe that carrying out the great commission involves planting sound, healthy churches across our land and supporting faithful missionaries laboring abroad.
+This threefold commission – to make disciples by proclaiming the gospel, to mark every repentant believer by baptism, and to see to it that every disciple among us matures into an individual who hears and heeds, trusts and treasures, loves and obeys the Lord Jesus Christ (1 Pet.
+1:8) – is the task our Savior has set before us.
+We also believe that carrying out the great commission involves planting sound, healthy, Christ-proclaiming churches across our land and supporting faithful missionaries laboring abroad.

 V. SO THAT THE LAMB WHO WAS SLAIN MAY RECEIVE THE FULL REWARD FOR HIS SUFFERINGS

-While the previous statements speak to our purpose, this final point speaks to our motivation.
-In a sense, we circle back to the first point regarding the exaltation and glorification of the triune God, and affirm that one of the chief purposes of Christ's suffering and death on behalf of His people was that He might be "crowned with glory and honor" (Heb.
-2:9) and receive all that the Father promised Him: a purified people to be His treasured possession (Tit.
+While the previous statements speak to our purpose and calling, this final point speaks to our motivation and drive.
+In a sense, we circle back to the very first point regarding the exaltation of the triune God and affirm that one of the chief purposes of Christ’s agonizing death for His people was that He might be “crowned with glory and honor” (Heb.
+2:9) and receive all that the Father promised Him: a purified people, washed white in His blood, to be His eternally treasured possession (Tit.
 2:14; Isa.
-53:10-12; John 6:39-40, 17:2), along with "power and wealth and wisdom and might and honor and glory and blessing" (Rev. 5:12).
-Thus, our motivation for all of ministry, evangelism, missions, church-planting, and everything mentioned above, isn't merely that the lost would receive forgiveness, reconciliation, and eternal life, or that the church would be built up and brought to full maturity (as glorious as these realities are!), but that the Lamb who was slain may receive all that the Father promised Him, which can be summed up in one infinitely weighty word: glory (Luke 24:26; John 17:24; Eph.
+53:10-12; John 6:39-40, 17:2).
+Thus, our ultimate motivation for all of ministry, isn't merely that the lost would found or that the saved would be sanctified, but that the Lamb who was slain may receive all that the Father promised Him, which can be summed up in the short but infinitely weighty word glory (Luke 24:26; John 17:24; Eph.
 1:12; 2 Pet.
 3:18).